lucassamir/ElPh/docs/install.rst

 Installation on NERSC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There is no need to install the ElPh package and its dependencies.
-Add these lines to your configuration file (.bashrc) in your NERSC home folder.
+Just these lines to your configuration file (.bashrc) in your NERSC home folder.

 .. code-block::